spring-attic/spring-framework-issues/SPR-0000-war-xml/README.md

 yours by editing the `pom.xml`.
 For instance, a `tomcat8` profile has been added and can be invoked via `mvn package cargo:run -Ptomcat8`.

+You can remote debug the application, in your IDE, by using the following command:
+ `mvn package cargo:run -Ptomcat8 -Pdebug`.
+Note that you can customize the debug port used with the `cargo.jvm.debug.port` maven property.

 ### Jetty

 To deploy your application to jetty9, simply invoke `mvn jetty:run`.
 It